Minor in Sustainability

 Program Management and Advisor

-Students who want to declare a Sustainability minor or who want to discuss questions about a Sustainability minor should see the program adviser, Professor Daniel Reichman (Anthropology) at email@example.com
+Students who want to declare a Sustainability minor or who want to discuss questions about a Sustainability minor should contact the Multidisciplinary Studies Center at email@example.com

 The Steering Committee for the Sustainability minor was comprised of faculty from Anthropology, Chemical Engineering, Earth and Environmental Sciences, Philosophy, and Political Science Departments.